PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 Pests that the plant tends to suffer from.
 Select the cards to learn more about each of the pests including: Plants Affected, Identification, Damage, Prevention, Physical Controls, and Chemical Controls.

 #### Diseases
 Diseases that the plant tends to suffer from.
-Select the cards to learn more about each of the diseases including: Plants Affected, Identification, Damage, Prevention, Physical Controls, and Chemical Controls< br/><br />
+Select the cards to learn more about each of the diseases including: Plants Affected, Identification, Damage, Prevention, Physical Controls, and Chemical Controls<br /><br />
 {{< screenshot Carrots-pests.jpg "Screenshot of carrot Pests and Diseases" >}}

 #### Growing from Seed